andrew/ultimate-awesome/README.md

 - [awesome-loginless](https://github.com/fiatjaf/awesome-loginless) - An awesome list of internet services that don't require logins or registrations.
 - [awesome-mpc](https://github.com/rdragos/awesome-mpc) -  A curated list of multi party computation resources and links.
 - [awesome-avalonia](https://github.com/AvaloniaCommunity/awesome-avalonia) - A collection of interesting libraries and tools for Avalonia project.
+- [awesome-keycloak](https://github.com/thomasdarimont/awesome-keycloak) - A curated list of resources for learning about
 - [awesome-regex](https://github.com/aloisdg/awesome-regex) - A curated collection of awesome Regex libraries, tools, frameworks and software.
 - [awesome-canbus](https://github.com/iDoka/awesome-canbus) - :articulated_lorry: Awesome CAN bus tools, hardware and resources for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-devops](https://github.com/wmariuss/awesome-devops) - A curated list of awesome DevOps platforms, tools, practices and resources.